cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 human-in-the-loop for multiples actions.
 These processes are not intuitive and require training to learn how to respond.

-The use of digital twin network for this purpose in different network management activities will improve the operators performance.
+The use of network digital twin for this purpose in different network management activities will improve the operators performance.
 One common example is cybersecurity incident handling, where "cyber- range" exercises are executed periodically to train security practitioners.
-Digital twin network will offer realistic environments, fitted to the real production networks.
+Network digital twin will offer realistic environments, fitted to the real production networks.

 ## Machine Learning Training